-- A. Transfer from Sending School If you are moving from another district to Hamilton you must sign a "Request for Records" form to have your child's records transferred to the receiving school. - B. Release of Information to Other Institutions Your child's records will only be sent to other institutions after we receive the request from the new school which includes your written permission. - C. Parental Access You may examine your child's personal educational records at any time by calling the school office and setting up an appointment with the Principal.
+A. Transfer from Sending School

+If you are moving from another district to Hamilton you must sign a release form to have your child's records transferred to the receiving school.

+- B. Release of Information to Other Institutions Your child's records will only be sent to other institutions after we receive your written permission. - C. Parental Access

+You may examine your child's personal records at any time by calling the school office and setting up an appointment with the Principal.